 There is no stopping Rusiate as he keeps on adding to his prodigious body of work.
 With images that are at once stunningly beautiful and powerfully political he walks a highly individual line encouraging indigenous people to celebrate their cultural heritage and defend its uniqueness from the dehumanizing pressures of global influence.

-September 2017 will see his artwork in the opening exhibition for a politically charged topic of ‘Climate Change in The Pacific’.
+September 2017 saw his artwork in the opening exhibition for a politically charged topic of ‘Climate Change in The Pacific’ in London.

 From his early years as a founding member with The Red Wave Collective at the Oceania Centre for Arts and Culture at the University of the South Pacific, then named Fiji ‘Contemporary Artist of the Year’ in 1998, Rusiate continues to be increasingly recognised.
 His commercial career was launched with a solo show in Fiji organized by the Alliance Française in 1999.
 Inspired by the transformational energy of water, Rusiate explored traditional tribal totems referencing water spirits and creatures found in the region such as turtles, sharks and fish.
 The show was a sellout, with many works going to international collectors in New York and Paris.

 It was at the Biennial in New Caledonia in November 2000, that the Director of Gallery Gondwana, Roslyn Premont, met Rusiate at the Festival of Pacific Arts.
 Over a conversation whilst admiring Dorothy Napangardi’s work (representing Australia), Rusiate invited her to his exhibition at the FOL, Noumea.